Learn how to make this easy apple pie in just a few simple steps.

 This easy apple pie recipe is a real classic.
 Made traditionally with stewed apples and a rich buttery pastry you just can't go wrong.
 Serve with custard or ice cream for an extra special treat for dessert after your roast dinner Sunday afternoon.

 This apple recipe serves 4-6 people and takes around 1hr and 45 mins to make and bake.
-Leftovers can be stored in the fridge in an airtight container up to 2 days.
+Leftovers can be stored in the fridge in an airtight container for up to two days.
 Reheat or serve cold.

 - 675g apples

 - 75 - 100g soft brown sugar

 - Grated rind and juice of 1 orange

 - 7tsp cold water

 - 280g/10oz plain flour

 - Preheat the oven to 200ºC/400ºF/gas 6, 15 mins before baking the pie.

 - Peel and core the apples and then cut into thick slices and reserve.
 Mix together the sugar, grated orange rind, mixed spice and flour.

 - Place a third of the apple slices in the base of a 1.2 litre deep pie dish and sprinkle with half the sugar mixture, cover with half the remaining apples and sugar then arrange the rest of the apples on top.
 Pour the orange juice over.